 [Validate using pollen identification].

 Five years of observational data on Bombus Queen Bee foraging at these studies sites (Ogilvie & CaraDonna (2022)) was used as baseline of what we should expect for visitation within this system.
 This was supplemented with the RMBL Vascular Plant Checklist (Frase & Buck (2007).
 Microscopy was use to qualitatively identify, and quantitatively note, the plant species present in corbiculae loads.
 A pollen reference library of know taxa visited by Bumbleebees and therefore expected to be present in the corbiculae loads was made using a fuchsin-jelly stained grains from slides previously prepared by the authors (n = 21), and other researchers (n = 38) (Beattie (1971), Brosi & Briggs (2013)).
-A total of 62 voucher slides for species were prepared and imaged at 400x (Leica DMLB, Leica MC170 HD Camera, Leica Application Suite V. 4.13.0) from previously prepared slides by (Ogilvie & CaraDonna (2022) and both non-accessioned and RMBL herbarium collections to supplement the number of species and clades covered (Appendix 3).
+A total of 62 voucher slides for species were prepared and imaged at 400x (Leica DMLB, Leica MC170 HD Camera, Leica Application Suite V. 4.13.0) from previously prepared slides and both non-accessioned and RMBL herbarium collections to supplement the number of species and clades covered (Appendix 3).
 To prepare the pollen slides from corbiculae, all corbiculae loads were broken apart and rolled using dissection needlepoints to increase heterogeneity of samples.
 Circa 0.5mm2 of pollen was placed onto a ~4mm2 fuchsin jelly cube (Beattie (1971)) atop a graticulated microscope slide, with 20 transects and 20 rows (400 quadrants) (EMS, Hartfield, PA).
 The jelly was melted, with stirring, until pollen grains were homogeneously spread across the microscope slide.
 Slides were sealed with Canada Balsam (Rublev Colours, Willits, CA) followed by sealing with clear nail polish to prevent oxidation; all samples are noted in Appendix 4.

 To identify the pollen present in corbiculae loads, light microscopy at 400x (Zeiss Axioscope A1) was used.
 In initial sampling in three transects, each pollen grain was identified to morphotype and counted; an additional two transects were scanned for morphotypes unique to that slide, if either transect contained a unique morphotype then all grains in that transect were also identified and counted.
 We used clustering techniques to supplement our subjective opinions of which plant taxa were distinguishable via light microscopy, and to develop a dichotomous key to pollen morphotypes.
 Ten readily discernible categorical traits were collected from each specimen in the image collection.
 These traits were transformed using Gower distances, and clustered using Divisive Hierarchical clustering techniques (Maechler et al. (2022)).
 Using the cluster dendrogram, elbow plot, and heatmaps (Hennig (2020)), of these results morphological groups of pollen which could not be resolved via microscopy were delineated, and a dichotomous key was prepared (Appendix 6).
 This key was then used to identify the pollen grains sampled from corbiculae loads to morphotypes in a consistent manner.